aori-io/vault-template/README.md

 # Aori Vaults Template

-This boilerplate is a simple ERC4626 vault template that can be used to interact with Aori.
+This boilerplate is a simple multi-token vault template that can be used to interact with Aori.

 ```solidity
 contract OrderVault is IERC1271 {